enphase/interlock-controller/README.md

 We have printed our parts on a Prusa XL using a high-flow 0.4mm nozzle and set for 0.2mm STRUCTURAL or 0.2mm BREAKAWAY INTERFACE, with PETG material (and PLA breakaway where needed).
 These are expected to work on most FDM printers.
+Unless otherwise noted, most parts can be printed in an orientation that does not require support.

 ### T-slot Nuts